Simulations

 Theorem (Peierls Argument (1936)).

 For sufficiently low temperatures in 2D, the ordered state is stable.
-Proof Sketch: A domain wall (boundary between + and - spins) of length LL costs energy 2JL2JL.
-The number of such contours grows as 3L3^L. The probability is bounded by (3e2βJ)L\sum (3 e^{-2\beta J})^L. For large β\beta (low TT), this sum is small, implying that global order is practically strictly enforced.
+A domain wall of length LL costs energy 2JL2JL, while the number of such contours grows as 3L3^L. The probability of a contour is bounded by (3e2βJ)L(3 e^{-2\beta J})^L, which is summable for large β\beta.

 Temperature: 2.27Critical